SEC Virtual Conference: An Accounting & Reporting Update for Public Companies

 • Critical Audit Matters (CAMs)

-• Enablement of Automation in Control Activities & Testing
+• Enablement of Automation in Control Activities and Testing

 • Material Weakness Study